 The place In which Christ, in that Garden that we heard about in today’s Gospel, gives us the power to bring new life to each of our garden plots.

-Douglas John Hall, The Cross in Our Context: Jesus and the Suffering World.
-Augsburg, 2003.
+The Douglas John Hall quote which gives the structure to the second half is from The Cross in Our Context: Jesus and the Suffering World, Fortress, 2003, page 89.